Kinda' like this.

 The Techno Wizard is the guy or girl who can make a computer or electronic device do anything.

-Among other things, they know all the Magical Databases
+Among other things, they know all the Omniscient Databases

 ; they know how to use the Enhance Button

 for the best results; they can look at a wall covered with Billions of Buttons